nmm-fct-unl/ubiSOM2023/README.md

 The files in this folder are the following:

-  - wine.csv - A normalised copy of the Wine dataset <https://archive.ics.uci.edu/dataset/109/wine>.
+  - exemplos/wine.csv - A normalised copy of the Wine dataset <https://archive.ics.uci.edu/dataset/109/wine>.
-  - ubiSOM2.jar - The second edition of the ubiSOM library.
+  - code/neuralnetworks.jar - The second edition of the ubiSOM library.
 The ubiSOM library was already published and presented in [SilvaMarques,2015].
+  - code/multiSOM.jar - multiSOM library for running this example.
+This code is under development and is made available for enabling multiSOM calls in processing Sketch.
+Source code is available uppon contacting the authors.
   - multiSOM_PDE - The processing PDE folder containing the processing example and data for using the multiSOM library.
 The multiSOM library was already published and presented in [MarquesSantosSilva2016].
  - results - Folder with the output files for the results presented in the chapter.